MetaMask/metamask-docs/wallet/concepts/wallet-interoperabilty.md

 A web dapp can integrate with multiple wallets simultaneously by adding support for [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963), which improves the user experience when the user has multiple wallet browser extensions installed.
-EIP-6963 introduces an alternative discovery mechanism for the [injected provider](apis.md#ethereum-provider-api), enabling dapps to discover multiple injected wallet providers in a web page.
+EIP-6963 introduces an alternative discovery mechanism to the [`window.ethereum` injected provider](apis.md#ethereum-provider-api), enabling dapps to discover multiple injected wallet providers in a user's browser.

 <p align="center">
   <video width="950" controls>